pllk/cphb/README.md

 ## License

-The license of the book is Creative Commons BY-NC-SA.
+The license of the book is Creative Commons BY-NC-SA 4.0.

 ## Other books